rafal-a-bogaczewicz/rafal-a-bogaczewicz.github.io/content/en/teaching.md

 *   **Physics 1A**
 *   **Introduction to Quantum Optics**

-Detailed information, schedules, and all course materials (problem sets) will be available on the [Polish version of this page](/teaching/).
+Detailed information and all course materials (problem sets) are be available on the Polish version of this page.

 <!--
 ARCHIVE: Winter semester 2025/2026